Police have warned parents about a dangerous online “game” named Momo, which appears to be targeting kids through YouTube and Whatsapp.

-A 16-year-old boy and 12-year-old girl from the town of Barbosa, Colombia – who haven’t been named – are believed to have taken their own lives within 48 hours of each other late last month after taking part in the sinister challenge, local news outlets reported.
+In September 2018, a 16-year-old boy and 12-year-old girl from the town of Barbosa, Colombia were believed to have taken their own lives within 48 hours of each other late last month after taking part in the sinister challenge, local news outlets reported.

-These aren’t the first lives allegedly claimed by the game.
-Police in Argentina are investigating whether a 12-year-old girl’s death was due to playing Momo.
+Police in Argentina were investigating whether a 12-year-old girl’s death in July was due to playing Momo.

-Momo is an online “game” operated through the messaging service WhatsApp.
+Momo is an online “game” operated through the messaging service WhatsApp and YouTube.
 It has been likened to the infamous online game Blue Whale, which was reportedly linked to the deaths of at least 130 Russian teenagers in 2016.

 Like Blue Whale, the game is based on the player completing escalating challenges.